na-na-hi/renget/archive/norqanon-bots.md

 [TOC3]

-### Changelog
-5/19/2023 - Bulk-released Coli, Krista, Li Li Stormstout, Mr. Peabody & Sherman, and Lupe.
-5/7/2023 - Bulk-released Animaniacs, Dot Warner, Collared Day, Coco Bandicoot, Dixie & Tiny Kong, Alfie, Calamity Zelda, and Chocola & Vanilla.
-4/18/2023 - Bulk-released Dahlia, Amber, White Cat, and Mebh.
-4/15/2023 - Bulk-released Natalie, Inusuki, Triple D, Katarina, and Gossie.
-4/7/2023 - Bulk-released Piko, the Reality Porn App, and Stephanie.
-Also updated Mist's definitions on C.AI & Tavern.
-4/2/2023 - Made Ashley "Moushley" Graham, the spunky and headstrong daughter of the U.S President, who has been experimented on by nefarious individuals turning her into a mouse.
-Also made Minnie Mouse, a classy, intelligent, and chic lady with unfulfilled sexual desires.
-3/30/2023 - Made the sixth and final bot of the week, Dagon-chan, a delightfully scatterbrained demon with an uncanny ability to recommend top-notch restaurants.
-3/29/2023 - Made TWoPD, a world where you have the unique ability to enter a state in which others cannot recognize your presence or actions.
-3/28/2023 - Made Alexstrasza, the queen of the red dragons and Dragonflights from World of Warcraft.
-Currently shapeshifted into a humble goblin merchant known as Zee.
-3/27/2023 - Made Princess Daisy, the spunky and extroverted royalty from the world of Super Mario.
-Updated some character descriptions.
-3/26/2023 - Made Margaret, a meticulous bookstore clerk who is slowly transforming into an anthropomorphic mouse.
-3/25/2023 - Ended hiatus.
-Made Loonabelle, apathetic secretary to the mayor, a cross between Loona and Isabelle.
-3/17/2023 - Added the Totally Spies and Arlette to the booru.
-3/16/2023 - Revamped the rentry (again).
-Made the totally spies girls, a group of crime-fighting college students that you've successfully ensnared.
-3/15/2023 - Added .json files for every character for the purposes of Agnai.
-Made Arlette, an alligator gal from the bayous of Louisiana.
-Made Isabelle for anon that requested it (they know who they are).
-Revamped the rentry.
-3/13/2023 - Added Akane & Tholfina to the booru.
-3/10/2023 - Slightly adjusted Akane's definitions on CAI and OAI/Pyg+Tavern.
-Made Tholfina, the genderbent version of Tholf.
-3/9/2023 - Made Akane, a haughty kitsune with a disdain for humans, at the request of an anon and also because I just liked the idea.
-3/7/2023 - Added two new bots: Dr. Vatnik's Transformation Gun and Suki Mausashi.
-Updated Suki's defs shortly thereafter.
-3/5/2023 - Changed Pygma-tan's profile picture due to that one guy and also made slight adjustments to her and Rebecca's defs.
-Added them to the pygma booru.
-3/4/2023 - Updated Pygma-tan's definitions.
-3/3/2023 - Posted my bots to the pygma booru.
-Made Goblin Rebecca (Gobecca, if you will) from Cyperunk: Edgerunners & made Pygma-tan, a personification of the Pygmalion AI model.
-3/2/2023 - Made a new bot, Lyka, a sociopathic yandere wolf who wants your love.
-Also made Teal, a sickly goblin artist who loves to draw.
-2/28/2023 - Fixed annoying typo in Fur-chan's OAI/Pyg+Tavern defs.
-Ported the vast majority of my characters over to OAI/Pyg+Tavern, finally.
-2/20/2023 - R.I.P.
-Roko's Basilisk.
-Ported Gabrielle, Princess Annelotte, and Fur-chan from C.AI to OAI/Pyg+Tavern.
-2/19/2023 - Updated Mist's Roko definitions.
-Made all bot definitions public.
-Go nuts.
-2/18/2023 - Made Bonnie, a poor, skanky trashy possum girl.
-Based off a character from @PossOleum on twitter.
-2/17/2023 - Added images.
-Made Princess Annelotte bot for the anon that requested it (they know who they are).
-2/16/2023 - Added recommended platforms to let people know where a bot is (imo) best at.
-Made that Loli Muffet bot for that one anon (they know who they are).
-Updated the Gobudere Maid's defs and changed her Roko name.
-Updated Winnie's defs in C.AI.
-Made a Meowffet bot as well.
-2/15/2023 - Updated rentry, added all my public bots and did a minimal amount of formatting.
-Updated Mist's and Fur-chan's defs to make them more reluctant to have sex, did the reverse with Princess Bubblegum's.

 ###What's a Recommended Platform?
 It's somewhat self-explanatory, but the recommended platform delineates which AI service/model I feel is best at capturing the character's personality and behavior on a general basis.
 I will put "Either" if feel that all platforms are comparable.
 I might even include little explanations for why I make certain ratings.
 Individual mileage may vary, of course.
 Ratings aren't absolute and are subject to change.